xuganyu96/command-line-rust/README.md

 1. `uniq`
     - [x] Use `Write` trait to abstract the difference between STDIN and file
 1. `find`
+    - [ ] Use `WalkDir` to recursively walk through the entries of a directory
 1. `cut`
 1. `grep`
 1. `comm`